 Safety at sea is an essential feature that the ARC organisers take very seriously; life rafts particularly are subject to very specific requirements!
-We also took a keen interest in the safety equipment we wanted to take on board.
+Of course we too took a keen interest in the safety equipment that we wanted to take on board.
 After a lot of looking round, talking to people and checking websites, we decided to target an above average life raft for our ARC and circumnavigation.
-Our choice fell on a 6 person Viking RescYou1 Pro life raft in canister with a Hammar hydrostatic/self-releasing mechanism which automatically releases the raft when our boat sinks.
+Our choice fell on a 6 person Viking RescYou Pro life raft in canister with a Hammar hydrostatic/self-releasing mechanism which automatically releases the raft when our boat sinks.
 The cradle with self-releasing mechanism is installed just forward of the hard top.
 Viking describes its RescYou Pro series as ideal for extreme cruising, where comfort and safety go hand in hand.
 Hailed as the market's best, they rapidly self-right and are easy to enter.
 This suits us just fine, because when we did one of our safety trainings in the local swimming pool, we really struggled to get into the two different rafts and the float that were being demonstrated.
 Of course we hope that we shall never have to try this out.
-The raft has its own full >24h ocean survival kit plus an additional, dedicated grab-bag, which our suppliers offered as part of the deal.
+The raft has its own full >24h ocean survival kit plus an additional, dedicated grab-bag, which our suppliers offered as an extra as part of the purchase deal.

 Lifejackets too come under close scrutiny from the ARC organisers.
 Whilst following our medical courses in Southampton, we decided to invest in a couple of Spinlock Deckvest 5D Pro Sensor lifejackets, that come with lights, integrated harness, crotch straps and sprayhood.
 The manufacturer assures customers that this very recent and ergonomic design is comfortable to wear.
 Force 4 Chandlery, where we bought our lifejackets, was a little surprised that we insisted on having the 275 Newton (60ml CO2 canisters) version rather than the more standard 170 Newton issue.
 Again, just hoping we will never have to spend hours hanging around in a big sea with these lifejackets… but in such an emergency, having a little extra buoyancy is probably a good thing.